3 days in Berlin may not be enough time to see this sprawling city, but you can still see a lot in that time!

 Museum Island

-Museum Island is, as the name suggests, an island that is home to numerous museums.
-Five to be precise.
+Museum Island is, as the name suggests, an island that is home to numerous museums and is a UNESCO World Heritage Site by the River Spree.

 Five museums is a lot to take in in one day, never mind, for a short period of that day.
 If you want, it wouldn’t be a bad idea to spend the majority of the day exploring all the museums.